safemuv/safefuzz/howto/eclipse-instructions.md

-# USERNAME Middleware and Installation Instructions
+# Middleware and Installation Instructions

 ## Prerequisties